 You know what?
 I think it’s very interesting that, at the beginning of the book as well, I think that’s almost a preamble that if we meditate on the word, if we don’t let that word depart from our mouth, day or night, and we’re living the word, we’re obeying it, then you will prosper and have great success.
 Now, I know a lot of people want to do a lot of things.
 I’m not saying everybody’s going to live in a million dollar mansion.
-But there is a blessing of the Lord of prospering that is possible, that God wants to bring into people’s lives.
+But there is a blessing of the Lord, a prospering that is possible, that God wants to bring into people’s lives.
 He delights in blessing people.
 That’s not the prosperity gospel.
 That’s the gospel.
-That’s the good news, that God blesses us, and works in our life and the desires to show himself powerful.
+That’s the good news, that God blesses us, and works in our life and desires to show Himself powerful.
 I pray for everybody watching this, that they’d understand how significant they are to God, how much God wants to help them, and that they’ll give God the opportunity by going to him with their problems, their needs, and with their devotion, saying, listen, I’m going to be full on for you to see what God will do in their life.
 It will blow their mind.

 Jonathan Hardy 12:32